bradbunce/launchdarkly-project-api-template/README.md

 - Display names can still use any case format
 - You can use any case in your configuration files - the scripts will handle the conversion

-### Creating a New Project

-1. Update the `.env` file with your credentials
-2. Modify the `config.yml` file with your desired project configuration
+### Using the Script

-3. Run the script:
+Run the script:
 ```bash
 python ld_project_setup.py
 ```

-The script will:
+The script will present two options:
-1. Create a new project in LaunchDarkly
+1. **Create a new project and configure environments with workflow approvals**
-2. Configure the Production environment with workflow approvals
+   - Prompts for configuration file path
-3. Create additional environments as specified
+   - Creates project and environments as specified
+   - Offers to configure workflow approvals for each environment
-4. Apply all configured settings
+   - Provides clear prompts for all approval settings
-5. Generate logs in the `logs/` directory
+   - Generates detailed logs of the process

+2. **Manage approval systems for existing projects**
+   - Lists all available projects
+   - Offers to configure or remove approval systems
+   - Provides flexible environment selection
+   - Supports batch operations across multiple projects
+   - Shows clear progress and results

+For both modes:
+- Interactive prompts guide you through the process
+- Clear explanations of each setting's impact
+- Validation of inputs (e.g., 1-5 approvals)
+- Comprehensive error handling
+- Detailed logging of all operations

 ### Managing Workflow Approvals